BrownCSCI1230/lab01_setup/README.md

 }
 ```

 The return type after `->` can be omitted, in such case the compiler will deduce the return type from the return statement in the function body.
-You may create multiple functions with the same name and this allows you to do something called overloading, which you might have heard from languages like Java.
+You may create multiple functions with the same name and this allows you to do something called _overloading_, which you might have heard from languages like Java.

 ```cpp
 auto PlusOne(int x)->int {